 Training of surgical skills

-Surgeons need special motor skills, especially for endoscopic surgery through the belly.
+Surgeons require specialized motor skills, especially for endoscopic surgery through the abdomen.
 Nickel et al. (2015) report the results of a study with two learning methods for motor skill training.
 The VR group underwent a virtual reality training (VR group), the Box group participated in a mixture of online courses and classical training of motor skill with the so-called Box-trainer.

 The primary dependent variable was the result on the OSATS test (interval scaled, normally distributed, high scores = good performance).
-A few more dependent variables were assessed, including a knowledge test (interval scaled), operation time (dichotomized, above or below 80 min), and efficiency ratings (ordinal scale, 1=bad ...
+Several additional dependent variables were assessed, including a knowledge test (interval scaled), operation time (dichotomized, above or below 80 min), and efficiency ratings (ordinal scale, 1=bad ...
 5=good).

 Here we look at the speed of the operation.
 The publication states the following: